ibm-cloud-docs/watsonxdata/prov_spk_lite.md

 ## T-shirt sizes for Serverless Spark
 {: #tshirt_spk_engine}

 For Lite plan, the default instance resource quota is  8 vCPU and 32 GB cpu memory.
-TThe {{site.data.keyword.lakehouse_short}} serverless Spark allows only the following pre-defined Spark driver and executor vCPU and memory combinations (T-shirt sizes) while submitting applications.
+The {{site.data.keyword.lakehouse_short}} serverless Spark allows only the following pre-defined Spark driver and executor vCPU and memory combinations (T-shirt sizes) while submitting applications.

 The following table shows the supported vCPU to memory size combinations.